02-02-20245 * Feedback Worth Smiling About

 Free time Saturday and Sunday (minimum 2 full days).

 Up to 1h of light household duties per day (no more than 5h/week).

-No sole care for children under 2, sole care for pre-school aged children limited to 4h/day (2-3).
+No sole care for children under 2, limited sole care for pre-school age.

 Placement completion BONUS of one week’s pocket money to be paid to all au pairs who have completed their full agreed placement duration (applicable for placements which are 6 months or longer in length).